-Name of student: D.O.B.:
+D.O.B.:

 (Month day, year)

 School: Grade:

-Consultation.
-Information gathered on this fo to refer my son/daughter for Speech-Language Pathology rm is pursuant to Education Act, the Municipal Freedom of the Personal Health Information Protection Act.
-Questions Coordinator of Student Services.
+I have been informed that the Principal plans to refer Consultation.
+Information gathered on this form is p Information and Protection of Privacy Act, and the Peabout this collection should be directed to the Coordi ursuant to Education Act, the Municipal Freedom of ersonal Health Information Protection Act.
+Questions nator of Student Services.

-that the Speech-Language Pathologist will proprogram, which may include some assessmer Pathologist may review the contents of my chit to my child that has been provided to the Algoreports/letters from external agencies or other make recommendations to school personnel. guardian, the Speech-Language Pathologist ninformation about my child.
-I understand that the Speech-Language Pathologist nay questions that I might have about the naturattend the consultation meeting.
-I also understand that the Speech-Language Pathologist natural than the consultation meeting.
-Pathology consultation.
-I understand that consultation means ovide assistance to school personnel in planning a school not or observation of my child.
-The Speech-Language ild's Ontario Student Record and other information pertaining inquin & Lakeshore Catholic District School Board (e.g., health care providers; previous school records) and then If necessary and with written consent from a parent or legal may also contact external agencies to obtain additional plogist will contact me, prior to the consultation, to answer use of the consultation.
-I understand that I will be invited to stand that I will receive a copy of any report or written this consultation, and that the consultation report will be
+that the Speech-Language Pathologist will provide as program, which may include some assessment or ob servation of my child.
+The Speech-Language stario Student Record and other information pertaining Lakeshore Catholic District School Board (e.g., care providers; previous school records) and then ssary and with written consent from a parent or legal o contact external agencies to obtain additional will contact me, prior to the consultation, to answer see consultation.
+I understand that I will be invited to nat I will receive a copy of any report or written insultation, and that the consultation report will be

-Name or Parent/Guardian:

-Relationship to student:

 Signature of Parent/Guardian:

 Name of Principal:

 Signature of Principal: Date:

 (Month day, year)

-Note: This form will evnire unless acted upon one v year from the date of signing
+Note: This form will expire, unless acted upon, one year from n the date of signing